“Bitches love ducks.”

 I wasn’t sure what would happen with the car, but I was not about to miss this cruise for anything.
 How often do you get the chance to see killer and humpback whales in the wild?

 I figured, worst-case scenario, the car gets towed.
 That would be a huge headache and cost a lot of money.
 Best-case – and what I presumed to be the most likely – scenario, someone cancels their reservation, and the campground can leave our spot alone since they now have the room to accommodate us.

 We made it to the cruise with time to spare, thanks to some local fishermen who allowed us to hitch a ride.
 We spent the drive pretending to care about their stories of catching 300 pounds of fish the day before.

 Return to the campground with the duck cabbie

 Once the cruise ended around 7 pm (details on the actual cruise coming Friday), we flagged down our duck-loving taxi driver, who returned us to the campground, where we found our car and tent sitting undisturbed and no angry campers waiting to take our spot.

-The new manager on duty helped us pry open the lock, and we hopped in and sped off to Anchorage.
+The new manager on duty helped us pry open the lock, and we hopped in and sped off to Anchorage for the July 4 celebration.
 After the hassles we had dealt with in the morning, we just wanted to be out of there.

 I never learned exactly what happened – whether someone canceled or whether the staff spent all day brainstorming some solution for how to deal with these crazy campers from the outside who just left their shit and walked off.